ЕМОУШЪНЪЛ КОНСУЛТ

 When Words Are Absent

-Bion answers this question through projective identification: the infant projects (projection is a defence mechanism in which we unconsciously attribute our own emotions to others, rather than recognising them as our own, with the aim of reducing internal tension) feelings that cannot yet be understood or expressed in words onto the mother.
-If she is "good enough," she can contain (a term introduced by D. Winnicott, describing how the mother or primary caregiver creates psychological and emotional safety for the infant), modify, and return these projections in such a way that they become tolerable to the child's psyche (Bion, 1962).
-If this does not happen, the emotions remain "locked" in the psyche or manifest in the body as symptoms – such as bodily pain, skin reactions, or chronic fatigue.
-In many cases they are linked to unprocessed anxiety and intense emotional tension (Bion, 1961; Bronstein, 2010).
+Bion answers this question through projective identification: the infant projects feelings that cannot yet be understood or expressed in words onto the mother.
+If she is "good enough," she can contain, modify, and return these projections in such a way that they become tolerable to the child's psyche (Bion, 1962).
+If this does not happen, the emotions remain "locked" in the psyche or manifest in the body as symptoms.

 In other words, psychosomatic symptoms often carry hidden meaning – they are a reflection of experiences and emotions that were never contained and modified during early development.